kando-menu/kando/docs/contributing.md

 * :arrow_down_small: `:arrow_down_small:` when removing / downgrading dependencies.
 * :twisted_rightwards_arrows: `:twisted_rightwards_arrows:` when merging branches.

-Usage of these emojis is not mandatory; we will still accept your pull request if you don't use them.
+**Usage of these emojis is not mandatory.**
+We will still accept your pull request if you don't use them.
 However, we will be very happy if you do :smile:.

 ## Versioning